hasmhib/unit2-2024/README.md

 create_new_sensor("Ayane_no_h3","Humidity","R2-10","%")
 # {"type": "Humidity","owner_id": 5,"unit": "%","location": "R2-10","name": "Ayane_no_h3","id": 73}
 ```

+# 1. The client wants The solution that provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.

+We fulfilled success criteria 1 by developing a system to collect and visualize humidity and temperature data both locally and remotely over 48 hours.
+For visualization, I created line graphs with Matplotlib, presenting clear informations in environmental conditions.
+This was enhanced with a smoothing function to make clients easier to read.
+Despite some sensor issues, the adapted graphs effectively provided a comprehensive analysis of the conditions, meeting the criteria of delivering visual representations of the data over the required duration.

-## Getting data from arduino
+## Getting data every 5 min for 48 hours.

 I start by noting the current time using datetime.now() and set the total duration for data collection to 48 hours.
 The code then enters a loop that continues until the total duration of 48 hours is reached by using while loop.
 Inside this loop, there's another while loop for collecting data every 5 minutes.
 This is achieved by setting an end time 5 minutes ahead of the current time.
 Within this 5-minute loop, I read data from an Arduino device using the read_arduino function and save this data to a CSV file with save_csv.
 After each data collection, the program waits for 300 seconds (5 minutes) before collecting data again.
-Once the 48 hours are up, the program prints a message saying "Data collection complete."
+Once the 48 hours are up, the program prints a message saying "Data collection complete.

-**code2** The code shows how I set the interval to record the data every 5 min for 48 hours.

 ```.py
 def main():